SkyrilHD/Dell-Exx50-Hackintosh/README.md

 - zxystd (for fixing the Bluetooth issue and Intel WiFi card)

-All this was written on an E7250 with Big Sur installed :D
+All this was written on an E7250 with Monterey installed :D